An Explicit Derived Equivalence of Azumaya Algebras on K3 Surfaces via Koszul Duality: Moduli of Azumaya algebras

 \end{enumerate}

 \end{theorem}

 There are $2^{g-1}(2^g +1)$ inequivalent even theta characteristics on a curve of genus $g$.
 The curve $C$ has genus 10, and for generic $C$ the theta characteristics are not effective so we get $2^9(2^{10}+1)$ different nets of quadrics for each $M$.
-Since $C$ is smooth, the base locus $X$ of $\overline{\cal{Q}}$ in $\P^5$ is also smooth (\cite{Turin} Lemmas~1.1 and 2.6).
-Recall that $X$ is a K3 surface of degree 8 in $\P^5$ realised as a complete intersection of three quadric hypersurfaces.
+Since $C$ is smooth, the base locus $X$ of $\overbar{\cal{Q}}$ in $\P^5$ is also smooth (\cite{Turin} Lemmas~1.1 and 2.6).
 In general $\Pic (X)$ and $\Pic (M)$ have rank 1.

 If $h^0(L) = 2$, $\Pic (M)$ has rank $2.$ Then $M$ is isomorphic to $X$ and embeds in $\P^5$ as a degree $8$ surface.
-However it is not a complete intersection.
-We describe this case in more detail in \cite{IK1}.
+However it is not a complete intersection so the methods in this paper do not apply.
+We describe this case in \cite{Ingalls-Khalid}.